anonymoar2/DrawMoar/README.md

-I'm going to do it and you will be able to
+I'm going to do it and you will be able to see it

     1. Create new cartoon (const size)
     2. Create new empty frame